lachlanwgordon/xamarin-forms.dialogs/README.md

  * **Modal**: A dialog appears over the existing user interface and blocks input to the elements beneath it, not allowing users to exit by tapping outside it.
 Modal dialogs effectively *focus* the users attention onto the dialog.
  * **Transient**: A temporary dialog that dismisses by itself without user intervention.
 For example, dialogs that automatically dismiss after a specified time span are transient.

-These terms, Modal and Transient, will be used many times in this article
+These terms, Modal and Transient, will be used many times in this article.

 Next, let's explore the six main dialogs kinds that we will explore in this guide: